 -Electronic submission inside MSS: If you submit your duly completed, dated, and signed CE form through MSS, you will not have to mail it to the Fund.
 However, you are still required to affix your handwritten signature on the CE before converting it into PDF or JPG format and uploading it inside MSS for submission to the Fund.
 The Fund does not accept electronic signatures.
 Detailed, step-by-step guidelines explaining how to submit documents through MSS are provided inside the MSS Document Upload tab or here.

 -Submission of physical paper-based CE form by mail: If you decide to mail the physical CE form to the Fund, you can return it to the UNJSPF address that best suits your geographical situation, i.e. either to the Fund’s New York or Geneva office.
 Note that the applicable UNJSPF address will also depend on whether you return your CE form by postal mail, pouch, or special courier.
 The Fund does NOT accept copies of the CE form.
-Please note that while UNJSPF walk-in client services remain suspended for the time being, due to Covid-19, you can drop off your CE forms at the Fund’s New York and Geneva offices where dedicated UNJSPF mailboxes have been set up to receive your CE.
+You can drop off your CE forms at the Fund’s New York and Geneva offices where dedicated UNJSPF mailboxes have been set up to receive your CE.
 If you are visiting the New York UNJSPF office, please check at the building reception desk about document drop-off options.

 The Fund’s addresses and related details are provided on the Contact us page.

-What should you do in case you did not receive the June 2021 or October 2021 UNJSPF CE AND you cannot access your 2021 CE in MSS
+What should you do in case you did not receive the June or October CE AND you cannot access your CE in MSS

 The MSS CE Tracking Tool: